dosisod/dosisod.github.io/blog/dune-notes.md

 # Dune Notes

 These are my personal notes I took while reading through Dune.
-I had already watched both the David Lynch and Denis Villeneuve movies before starting I started this, so some of the chapter summaries gloss over or completely ignore certain things which I thought weren't that important.
+I had already watched both the David Lynch and Denis Villeneuve movies before I started reading Dune, so some of the chapter summaries gloss over or completely ignore certain things which I deemed unimportant.

 Also note that the chapters in Dune aren't titled or numbered, so the chapters you see are just in ascending order.

 > This is only for reference.
 It is **NOT** a review, or a replacement for reading
 > the book!
+You can pick up a copy [here](https://amazon.com/dp/0441013597).

 ## Chapter 1 (page 1)